 Head injuries can cause a range of severe medical complications.
 In the worst cases, a victim may never be able to fully recover.
 If head trauma results from an accident caused by another person’s negligence, they could be held liable for the injured victim’s damages.

 However, bringing a successful traumatic brain injury (TBI) claim often requires extensive medical and legal knowledge.
-As such, it is necessary to work with experienced legal counsel, like the team at Smith Hulsey, with a background in handling these types of cases.
+As such, it is necessary to work with experienced legal counsel, like the team at Smith Hulsey, with a background in handling catastrophic injury cases.
 A Gainesville traumatic brain injury lawyer could help victims and their family understand their legal options for recovering compensation and moving forward with their lives.

 Even minor brain injuries can cause serious harm and costly medical bills.
 For instance, mild concussions—a type minor brain trauma—often cause lasting symptoms and significant pain.
 It is important for anyone who suffers a concussion to seek medical advice even if they do not lose consciousness, or only lose consciousness for a moment.